tmaciazek/training-data-reconstruction/README.md

 ```
 The above scripts use some of the paramaters contained in the config files [reconstruction_conf_MNIST.yml](/config_data/reconstruction_conf_MNIST.yml), [reconstruction_conf_CIFAR.yml](/config_data/reconstruction_conf_CIFAR.yml), [reconstruction_conf_CelebA.yml](/config_data/reconstruction_conf_CelebA.yml), so make sure that all is compatible.
 In particular, the value of the entry `CLASS_SIZE` must match the value that has been used to train the respective shadow models.

 For CelebA, you need to download the covariance matrix and the weights using the links given in the next section and paste the files into the folders [weight_stats_data](/weight_stats_data) and [reconstructor_models](/reconstructor_models) respectively.
-After having done this, run the following.
+After having done this, run the following (ideally on a GPU).
 ```
 python min_mse_table.py --data_id=CelebA --train_filename=CelebA_classifier_N10 --val_filename=CelebA_classifier_N10 --rec_name=uncond_rec_CelebA_N10_trained_390EP
 ```